Looe Key National Marine Sanctuary: History

 Between the late 1950s and the mid-1970s, concerns grew over the need to protect and preserve the Florida Reef — the coral reefs of the Florida Keys — from damage in the face of the burgeoning tourism industry in the region, leading to the creation of Florida's John Pennekamp Coral Reef State Park off Key Largo in 1960 as the first underwater park in the United States.
 Later, as environmental degradation continued, the National Oceanic and Atmospheric Administration (NOAA) designated the Key Largo National Marine Sanctuary on December 18, 1975.

 To further protect coral reefs in the Florida Keys, a coalition of citizen groups and nongovernmental organizations in 1977 recommended Looe Key for consideration as a national marine sanctuary to protect the high biodiversity of fish in its waters.
 A public workshop on the matter followed in 1978, and in August 1979 NOAA added Looe Key to its List of Recommended Areas.
 Amid concerns that the designation of the sanctuary would put local commercial fishing interests out of business, regional fishery management councils for the Atlantic Ocean and Gulf of Mexico sides of the Florida Keys request that NOAA delayed its initiation of the designation process.
 In May 1980, finally began the designation process when it released a draft plan for the proposed sanctuary.
 NOAA finalized the plan and designated the Looe Key National Marine Sanctuary on January 16, 1981, the same day it designated the Gray's Reef National Marine Sanctuary and the Gulf of the Farallones National Marine Sanctuary (later renamed the Greater Farallones National Marine Sanctuary).
 They were the third, fourth, and fifth U.S. national marine sanctuaries.
 Concerns over a negative impact on commercial fishing proved unfounded, sanctuary management developed a good working relationship with the local business community, and businesses that relied on a healthy coral reef system in the area thrived after the sanctuary's creation.

 In 1980, NOAA entered into a cooperative agreement with the Florida Department of National Resources (which later became part of the Florida Department of Environmental Protection) under which Florida state employees operated the Key Largo National Marine Sanctuary with the United States Government fully funding their salaries.
 After the Looe Key National Marine Sanctuary was designated in 1981, NOAA and the State of Florida cooperated in the same way in managing it.
 During the 1980s, the Looe Key and Key Largo national marine sanctuaries became models for managing marine protected areas, both within the United States and internationally.

-A mooring buoy system was installed in the Looe Key National Marine Sanctuary in 1984.
-The system protected coral reefs and seagrass beds from anchor damage by making anchoring unnecessary.
+The Looe Key National Marine Sanctuary implemented the National Marine Sanctuary program's first zoning system in 1983.
+A mooring buoy system — which protects coral reefs and seagrass beds from anchor damage by making anchoring unnecessary — was installed in the sanctuary in 1984.
+In 1984, the sanctuary hosted the first annual underwater music festival.